Effectiveness Monitoring Committee

 Do Forest Practice Rules Minimize Fir Mortality from Root Disease and Bark Beetle Interactions |

-Project Complete; one additional refereed publication expected 2024
+Project Complete; three additional refereed publication expected 2025

 |